zubinbhasin/project-rest/README.md

 ## Quick Start

-To start on production env: yarn start
+To start on production env: yarn start  <br>
-To start on use dev env: yarn dev
+To start on use dev env: yarn dev <br>
-For testing using jest: yarn test
+For testing using jest: yarn test <br>

 ##